Jayson Gaddis: Founder of The Relationship School

 01:03:35.86 – Jayson Gaddis

-I Mean part part of the reason I was outside was because my parents didn’t get me and so I was much happier outside climbing trees and playing with my friends in the neighborhood and you know looking for bugs and animals than I was at home because I felt so alone at home you know and I think that’s.
+I mean part of the reason I was outside was because my parents didn’t get me and so I was much happier outside climbing trees, and playing with my friends in the neighborhood, and looking for bugs and animals than I was at home because I felt so alone at home and I think that can be a nice alternative for kids who have a very challenged family life.

-That can be a nice alternative for kids who have a very challenged family life.
-Is it an advantage to have a play base that’s like going outside and you know you like to learn about life because your parents certainly are going to teach you? yeah.
+Is it an advantage to have a play-based that’s like going outside and you like to learn about life because your parents certainly are going to teach you?
+Yeah.

 01:04:10.67 – Brian David Crane